1.1. What can you do with AV-Sync?

 - Prepare the audio file (split off the audio from the video to a MP3 file).
 The audio file will be uploaded in the TourEditor to be played on the Podcatcher.

 Creating these files is an automatic process when using the video tool:

 To create the required output files in the same directory as the input file, just drag and drop the video on the tool.

 Note that when both the mediaplayer and Podcatcher are setup to automatically restart the video, in most cases you will need to extend the audio.
 To do this select the advanced checkbox, and change the value at the ‘extend’ input accordingly.

-For more information on the usage of the tool, or for detailed instructions on how to do the media file preparation manually, please refer to the following page:
+For more information on the usage of the tool, please refer to the following page:

 2.3.
 Configuration in the TourEditor